ZyreApps/hydra/README.txt

 .pull src/hydra_proto.bnf

+## The Hydra API

+This section describes the API provided by the current Hydra implementation, and is meant for developers who wish to use Hydra in their applications.

 ## Implementation Notes

 This Hydra implementation stores posts in a subdirectory called posts, with one text file per post, in ZPL format (ZeroMQ RFC 4).
 Post files are named yyyymmdd_hhmmss_nnnn, consisting of the date and time the post was created on disk (not the post timestamp), and a 4-digit sequence number.